slavanomics/SomniumDebugEnabler/docs/freecam-readme.md

 - You can press `F6` instead of `F8` to enter FPS mode.
 If you do this, a magenta box will spawn directly underneath the player (it's the standard Unity cube).
 - In somniums, the box can be used to lift and push the player around.
 - If the magenta box gets in the way of the camera, hold right click while moving the mouse and you can rotate the camera around the magenta box.

-#### Known bugs and weird behaviors

-As this is a just a hack of the game and a side project for me, some "bugs" might not be worth fixing.
-I'll state the known bugs below, but might not ever fix them:

-- Cameras don't revert to their original position when you press F9 while in a Cinematic
-  - Workaround: None
-- The camera may starts rotating randomly in somniums
-  - Workaround: Disable the FPS camera, move a bit, then enable it again.
-You can also try entering and leaving the main menu.
-- When a new version of the game is released, probably everything will break until a new version of the mod is issued.
-  - Workaround: wait for a new release of the mod
-- A few scenes look like they're in-game, but they are actually videos.
-Since it's a video, you cannot move the camera.
-  - Workaround: None
-- Menus Disappear in FPS mode
-  - Press `F9` to disable FPS mode when attempting to navigate menus
-  - Press `F10` to toggle GUI hiding, incase you forgot you left it on
-- In somniunms, the "choice" buttons and some other GUI are not hidden while making the choice.
-Immediately after making the choice, they go away, so this is not really a problem.
-  - Workaround: None
-- The slow-motion modes don't work in some cutscenes
-  - Workaround: Repeatedly hit the pause/play button `O` to get to the part you want

 ## Reporting Bugs